prakHr/amazon-clone/README.md

-# Amazon clone is deployed at this link
+# Amazon clone is deployed well

 This single page web app with react is available at [website](
     https://challenge-2abc3.web.app/